-The standard MCAS tests were administered during three periods in spring 2017:
+The legacy MCAS tests were administered during three periods in spring 2018:

 - March-April

 - o Grade 10 ELA

 - April-May

 - o Grades 5 and 8 STE

 - May

 - o Grade 10 mathematics

 - June

 - o High school end-of-course STE

 - biology

 - chemistry

 - introductory physics

 - technology/engineering

-The 2017 MCAS administration also included retest opportunities in ELA and mathematics for students in grades 11 and 12 and former students who exited high school and who did not previously pass one or both grade 10 tests.
-Retests were offered in November 2016 and March 2017.
+The 2018 MCAS administration also included retest opportunities in ELA and mathematics for students in grades 11 and 12 and former students who exited high school and who did not previously pass one or both grade 10 tests.
+Retests were offered in November 2017 and March 2018.

-An additional high school biology test was administered in February 2017.
-Table 3-17 shows the complete 2016-2017 MCAS test administration schedule.
+An additional high school biology test was administered in February 2018.
+Table 3-19 shows the complete 2017-2018 legacy MCAS test administration schedule.
 Former students were also eligible to participate in the February biology administration, as well as in one of the four tests administered in June.

-Table 3-17.
-2017 Legacy MCAS: Test Administration Schedule
+Table 3-19.
+2018 Legacy MCAS: Test Administration Schedule